 Vancouver’s annual colourful Vaisakhi Parade, known as Nagar Kirtan, starts at the temple and will follow the traditional route along parts of Main Street and Fraser.
 Last year, the parade was held on Saturday, April 13th. (note the Surrey Vaisakhi is held the following week) From traditional Indian foods and sweets to more mainstream food, parade goers are treated to a wide range of delicious offerings.
 Here is a map of the route.

-Celebrate Earth Day at Trout Lake – April 12, 2025
+Celebrate Earth Day at Trout Lake – April 26, 2026

 Fun for the whole family.
 Celebrate Earth Day at Trout Lake Community Centre by learning how to be better stewards of our environment.
 Play games, make crafts, take part in a nature hunt, join a workshop, or just educate yourself by visiting informational booths.
 Registration required.

-Vancouver Sun Run – April 27, 2025
+Vancouver Sun Run – April 19, 2026

 The Vancouver Sun Run is the biggest fun run event in Vancouver.
 For over 40 years, it has inspired fitness for all ages to walk, run, or cheer.
 Join one of the training clinics to get ready for the run.

-Around the World in 80 Days Afternoon Tea at H Tasting Lounge – Weekends March 8 – May 10, 2025
+Around the World in 80 Days Afternoon Tea at H Tasting Lounge – Weekends March – May 2026

 Experience faraway lands through the flavours of tea and an enchanting selection of sweet and savoury treats.
 Rather than the usual finger sandwiches, Around the World in 80 Days Afternoon Tea features a globally inspired menu.
 Savour a delicate pastel macaron reminiscent of Paris in the Moulin Rouge era, or indulge in the bold spices of a chocolate cardamom cake inspired by the vibrant streets of Bombay.
 Experience Italy with a decadent cacio e pepe risotto, be transported by Egyptian-inspired pastries, or take a virtual trip to Hong Kong with a deconstructed pork spring roll.
 Elevate your journey with fine Champagne by the glass or bottle, or explore an exquisite selection of black, white, green, oolong, and herbal teas from O-Five Rare Tea and Tea Leaves.
 A children’s tea is available featuring fluffy cotton candy, tasty scones, bite-sized tea sandwiches, irresistible s’mores pie, and more.

-A Series of Concerts by Candlelight, now until December 31, 2025
+A Series of Concerts by Candlelight, now until December 31, 2026

 North Vancouver and West Vancouver April Festivals and Events

-Earth Day at Moodyville Park – April 22, 2025
+Earth Day at Moodyville Park – TBA

 Come rain or shine for this family-friendly Earth Day event in the main grass area east of the playground.
 Help with the invasive plant pull, stop by the educational booths, and enjoy activities hosted by local environmental and other organizations.

-Earth Day Ambleside Beach Clean Up – April 22, 2025
+Earth Day Ambleside Beach Clean Up – April 22, 2026

 Help make a difference to our environment by pitching in to clean up Ambleside Beach and the shoreline.
 Learn about the impact pollution plastics have on our oceans and rivers through games and interactive displays, and track your waste collection.
 Bring your own resusable gloves, buckets and bags.
 Bring a mug for hot drinks.

-This clean up is organized by WV Positive Voices, in partnership with Ocean Ambassadors Canada and Hollyburn Sailing Club.
+This cleanup is organized by WV Positive Voices, in partnership with Ocean Ambassadors Canada and Hollyburn Sailing Club.

 Best April Events in Richmond

-Richmond Night Market – April 26-October 20, 2025
+Richmond Night Market – April – October 2026

 New Westminster April Festivals and Events